In this video and article, we discuss the challenge of balancing between graphical performance and visual quality in automotive user interfaces.

 Progressive rendering consists of controlled techniques continuously updating an entire visual display from low to high quality.
 This maximizes performance while retaining high visual quality.

 Progressive Rendering in Rightware Kanzi

 Every automotive hardware platform has its limits, and car makers tend to find that in order to increase performance on the hardware they've selected, they need to reduce the visual quality and vice versa.
-Quite often, the user interface ends up looking like a watered-down version of what the designers intended it to look.
+Quite often, the user interface ends up looking like a watered-down version of what the UI designers intended it to look.